indrajeet-ambadekar/sentinal-js-sdk/README.md

-# Sentinal JS SDK
+# sentinal JS SDK

-A lightweight, framework-agnostic JavaScript logging SDK that captures logs, errors, and exceptions from client-side and server-side applications, and forwards them to the Sentinal log ingestion API.
+A lightweight, framework-agnostic JavaScript logging SDK that captures logs, errors, and exceptions from client-side and server-side applications, and forwards them to the sentinal log ingestion API.

 ## Features